OpulentTE/PayAutomation/README.md

 I created 5 different login scenarions for the page

-A feature file contains the scenario outline with a StepDef file for the feature files.
+The feature file contains the scenario outline with a StepDef file for the feature files.
 In the pageObj you will find the base and stepIml.

 A hook class to run before and after scenarios